ksu-is/Master-Project-To-Do-List/ProjectRoadMap.md

 # Sprint 1

 - Create Projectroadmap.md file and add tasks/goals to accomplish.
+DONE
 - Select project topic.
+DONE
 - Update Teams Projects Spreadsheet.
+DONE
 - Obtain approval of project.
+DONE
 - Join KSU-IS on Github from Professor email link.
+DONE
 - Create repository.
+DONE
 - Research for online tutorials.
+DONE
 - Update Teams Projects Spreadsheet with URL information.
+DONE
 - Create Readme.md file with specifics on the project topic.
+DONE
 - Search for similar code in GitHub.
+DONE
 - Evaluate similiar code.
 (Created Word document with various codes found.
 Found initial code on how to set code to use Pandas and import the Excel file in.)
+DONE

 # Sprint 2

 - Watch additional online tutorials.
+DONE
+-   * Reach how to get the Excel file loaded into my repository.
+DONE
 - Load additional software needed. i.e. Panda
 - Load at least two Excel Project plans into your C drive.
+DONE
 - Create the plan of data needed from Excel sheet.
+DONE
 - Start working on the code.
 - Test code throughout progression.